oatcrunch/pickles-mailer-ms/README.md

 1. Open up `Docker Desktop` and make sure Docker engine is running (indicator showing green).
 2. At project root directory, run `npm run test` and it will run unit tests using Jest library for the entire project.

+## Troubleshooting

+1. This guide is primarily written based on `Windows OS`.
+If you run on Linux (Ubuntu), you need to make sure that the `*.sh` files in `scripts` folder are given the executable permission.
+You need to run `chmod +x <filename>.sh` before executing the file in scripts directory (IMPORTANT: the steps written in this guide are not thoroughly tested on Ubuntu).
+2. The version of NodeJS used for this POC is `18.14.0`.
+For consistency, it is recommended to use this version.
+3. If any of the script (.sh or .bat) files cannot run successfully, consider break them down by manually running each command line on the terminal instead.
+For example in `deploy-k8s.sh`, run `kubectl create namespace mailer` followed by `kubectl apply -f ../modules/mailer-service/k8s` separately.
+4. Occasionally, connection to Docker might timeout/fail during deployment, feel free to retry running the script again.
+5. If there are issues with `npm run deploy`, update your AWS CLI to the latest version (for Linux, tested on v2.11.6).

 ## Discussion and Assumptions Made